Ramneek82810/Nim-AI/README.md

 - Game Theory Applications in AI.

--Self-Play as a method for AI training.
+- Self-Play as a method for AI training.

 ## 🎉 Let’s Play!